revel/revel.github.io/manual/tool.md

 ## Build and Run

-You must build the command line tool in order to use Revel:
+- You must build the `revel` command line tool in order to use Revel:
+- The code is in a seperate repository, and not included with the framework

 	$ go get github.com/revel/cmd/revel